A Divide-and-Conquer Approach to Dicke State Preparation: Divide-and-Conquer Circuits

 In our experiments, we are restricted to way sparser architectures.
 Hence, we additionally fine-tune the ``Divide'' techniques for Ladder architectures to Linear Nearest Neighbor architectures.
 We utilized two methods for this:

 In the simplest way, we start from the Ladder architecture of Figure~\ref{fig:divide-conquer-ladder} and remove vertical connectivities except for $(q_1,q_{2n_1})$.
-We then exchange for each qubit $q_i,\ i<n_1$ the order of the $\mathit{CR}_y$ and the subtraction CNOT it controls.
-When adding $\SWAP$s and combining each $\mathit{CR}_y$ gate with one of the $\SWAP$ gates, we get the LNN circuit in Figure~\ref{fig:divide-LNN-D63-33}.
-Note that, in this case, the $\SWAP$s as well as the combination of $\mathit{CR}_y$ and $\SWAP$ gates compile to two CNOTs only, since at the moment of applying the gates, their target is still in a classical state.
+We then exchange for each qubit $q_i,\ i<n_1$ the order of the $\mathit{CR}_y$ and the subtraction {\CNOT} it controls.
+When adding {\SWAP}s and combining each $\mathit{CR}_y$ gate with one of the {\SWAP} gates, we get the LNN circuit in Figure~\ref{fig:divide-LNN-D63-33}.
+Note that, in this case, the {\SWAP}s as well as the combination of $\mathit{CR}_y$ and {\SWAP} gates compile to two {\CNOT}s only, since at the moment of applying the gates, their target is still in a classical state.

 An additional option is given in Figure~\ref{fig:divide-LNN-D63-32}.
 Here the circuits starts with the qubits $(q_1,\ldots,q_{n_1})$ and $(q_n,\ldots,q_{n_1+1})$ interleaved.
-This approach decreased the CNOT count only for the Dicke state $\dicke{6}{3}$ while simultaneously increasing the CNOT depth for all values of $n,k$.
-Hence we only used this approach in experiments for $\dicke{6}{3}$.
+This approach works best for the Dicke state $\dicke{6}{2}$ and also decreased the {\CNOT} count for the Dicke state $\dicke{6}{3}$ while simultaneously increasing the {\CNOT} depth.
+Hence we used this approach in experiments for exclusively for $\dicke{6}{2}$ and both approaches for $\dicke{6}{3}$.